So... What's a Squash Bug?

 Another idea is to lay a loose board in the field or garden overnight, and in the morning when you turn it over, you will find the squash bugs have congregated, making it easier to remove and destroy.

 Contact your local garden center to find out which plants are resistant to squash bugs.
-Also ask the garden professionals, read gardening books and magazines, and look at Gardening 101 on this website for information regarding fertilizing plants.
+Also ask the garden professionals, read gardening books and magazines, and look at the Gardening 101 section on this website for information regarding fertilizing plants.

 Remove plant debris and leaves right after harvesting.
 Tilling them into the soil keeps them from the hungry pests' mouths.
 Handpick squash bugs whenever you see them.